 Unit 5: Wrap-up and Next Steps

-This unit will allow you to reflect on, assess, and share the knowledge gained throughout the course, provide feedback for the work posted by colleagues and share what you have learned and your ideas for improving the MOOC-Ed.
+This unit will allow you to reflect on, assess, and share the knowledge gained throughout the course, provide feedback for the work posted by colleagues and share what you have learned and your ideas for improving the course.
 The essential questions for this unit are:

 - How has your own understanding of teaching fractions changed?

 - What strategies/skills have you found most valuable?

 - What are your next steps after the course?

 - How can Fraction Foundations be improved for future participants?

 A certificate of completion for 30 hours of professional development will be provided on request to participants who: (1) spend at least 30 hours participating in the course; (2) participated in the discussions, posting at least one new discussion or one reply to a discussion in each unit of the course; (3) submitted a project; and (4) provided feedback on at least one other project.
 You can submit the certificate to your local agency with a request for CEUs.
 Granting of CEUs will be subject to the policies and procedures of your state and local agency.